 To import module objects, follow these steps:

-- Select your Mendix package file containing the object you want to import, and click Open.
+Select your Mendix package file containing the document you want to import, and click Open.

-Mendix module packages are stored as Mendix package (.mpk) files.
+A Mendix package (.mpk) file can store one or more widgets.
 You need to place the Mendix package file in your project directory to import it.

 To import widgets, follow these steps: